Feeds:

 The performance was supposed to be conducted by General Musical Director Franz Welser-Möst, but, for some reason, he could not make it and good old Peter Schneider, who is here for next week’s Nozze di Figaro, took over.
 As we were explained, he conducted this very work back in Vienna only last year.
 I have seen very good performances with Maestro Schneider and he is indeed reliable, but has never been electrifying.
 When the opera began, the prospects did not seem very positive – Narraboth and Herodias’ page conversed in such a leisured pace that you could “hear” the punctuation.
 Salome’s entrance livened things a bit and little by little the proceedings acquired momentum.
 The Vienna State Opera Orchestra was (predictably) not always in its better shape, but could be uniquely persuasive in key moments.
 The way these musicians understand Strauss’s hallmark theatrical orchestral effects is a reward in itself.
 By the end, the performance seemed echt and quite convincing.
 For a difficult opera as this one, this is already something to be cherished.
 And there was a good cast too.

 Although Gun-Brit Barkmin is a member of Berlin’s Komische Oper, this is the first time I have ever seen her.
 Her bright, slightly acidulous, but very firm soprano is hardly the most mellifluous Straussian instrument in the world, but, for a change, it is the right voice for this part: light, focused and very penetrating.
-Her phrasing – again most fortunate in the context of this production -is almost endearingly old-fashioned, with a conversational, coquette-ish style in its occasional almost operetta-ish portamento and slightly sharp exposed high notes.
-There could be a little more legato – especially when Salome describes her infatuation with Jochanaan in the first part of the opera – but one cannot overlook the fact that she did not seem to become tired towards the end of the opera.
-Some difficult high-lying passages could sound pinched, but that was all.
+Her phrasing – again most fortunate in the context of this production is almost endearingly old-fashioned, with a conversational, coquette-ish style in its occasional almost operetta-ish portamento and slightly sharp exposed high notes.
+There could be a little more legato – especially when Salome describes her infatuation with Jochanaan in the first part of the opera – but one cannot overlook the fact that she did not seem to become tired towards the end of it Some difficult high-lying passages could sound pinched, but that was all.
 Ms. Barkmin has also an interesting approach for the role – it turns around some sort of childish perversity without any hint of lechery (this should be obvious, but most singers behave here as high-mileage vamps, even though Strauss himself discouraged that).
 She was well matched by the rich-toned Markus Marquardt, whose heroic high notes rang out freely in the auditorium without any loss in textual clarity.
 Rudolf Schasching has the necessary verve for Herod, but his singing is undersupported and did not come through as clearly as one would desire.
 Herbert Lippert (Narraboth) sounded more natural and more positive in comparison.
 Although Iris Vermillion has the measure of the role of Herodias, it lies a bit high for her and, as a result, she sounded too often unfocused.
 On the other hand, the role of the Page is on the low side for the always reliable Ulrike Helzel.

 Read Full Post »

 If this evening’s performance of Wagner’s Lohengrin in the Vienna State Opera could be counted as a success, this would be almost entirely Leif Segerstam’s doing.
 I have not heard from this Finnish conductor for a long while and last time I heard about him it was not really quite thrilling.
 This evening, the word “thrilling”, however, is quite well-chosen.
 I have never heard the Vienna State Opera Orchestra produce sounds in this level of opulence, while retaining its hallmark crystalline pianissimi and clarity.
 Throughout the opera, the orchestra was placed in the center of events, including in dramatic aspects – rather than producing the atmosphere, it carried the story-telling.
 The Ortrud/Telramund scene in act II was exemplarily conducted in its motivic clarity and music-dramatic development and the prelude to act III was one of the most exciting tours-de-force I have ever heard in an opera house.
 Although the approach was rather aggressive, the virtuoso quality of the orchestral playing raised it to true distinction.
-The house chorus sang heartily and at moments one could believe that they would even overshadow an orchestral whose level of loudness was particularly high.
+The house chorus sang heartily and at moments one could believe that they would even overshadow an orchestra whose level of loudness was particularly high.
 It is only a pity that the right soloists have not been found to fit the concept.
 I am not saying that the casting was uninspired, but the fierce sounds coming from the pit demanded ample-voiced soloists with large personalities to galvanize the proceedings.

 For example, Soile Isokoski’s Elsa was particularly touching.
 Her young-sounding delicate, almost virginal soprano floats rather than flashes.
 Based on a solid technique, this singer has the rare ability to focus instead of forcing her voice, which sounds invariably pleasant to the ears.
 Her phrasing is musicianly and sensitive and her sense of pitch is flawless.
 Her whole method fits the directorial choice of showing Elsa as a blind, meek woman whose fragility is quite touching.
 The ascent from object of compassion to object of grace is too much for a neglected woman who is no longer able to believe in miracles.
 But Segerstam is telling another story – and the delicate colours of Isokoski’s Elsa are often dazzled by the formidable scale of his approach.
 Waltraud Meier does have the charisma to match the presiding intensity, but the fact is that she was clearly not in good voice.
 Although she cunningly disguised that in a demi-tintes interpretation, this was simply impossible in the context of this performance.
 As a result, she was often too small-scale, barely hearable or, when she really had to sing out, such as in Entweihte Götter, that was made with alarming strain.
 Ain Anger’s King Henry also suffered from too velvety a tonal quality to pierce through the orchestra, his noble-sounding bass failing to produce the necessary impact under these circumstances.